blay/blay.se/edgeryders.markdown

 > universities, while they retain a degree of authority, hold less sway
 > over the socialization of young people than in even the recent past.
 >
+> [
+>
-> (Herrera, 2006)
+> @Herrera2006]

 This shift in relations is not as simple as to say that governments should move out of the way and let youth determine their own lives.
-This perspective is strong in our contemporary society and is something Foucault has called ’’governmentality’’(Foucault, Bertani, Fontana, & Macey, 2004).
-This perspective, which has been translated as a critique of youth policy by Besley(Besley, 2009) stresses on the one hand the self-governance of youth and the entrepreneurial self that makes its own future and on the other hand discourses of risk, security and control.
+This perspective is strong in our contemporary society and is something Foucault has called ’’governmentality’’[@Foucault2004].
+This perspective, which has been translated as a critique of youth policy by Besley[@besley2009governmentality] stresses on the one hand the self-governance of youth and the entrepreneurial self that makes its own future and on the other hand discourses of risk, security and control.